 Now if anyone tries to log on as root they will need to enter a password.

-Read more of our Mac security tips here.
-Plus find out about other ways you can protect your Mac from malware and hackers.
+Find out about other ways you can protect your Mac from malware and hackers.